 The Second Chance Reauthorization Act strengthens the original law and seeks to ensure that the tax dollars spent on corrections no longer support a revolving door in and out of prison.

 Jewish tradition teaches the imperative to care for our community’s marginalized and underserved populations.
-The book of Deuteronomy commands us: Justice, justice you shall pursue.
-Rabbinic commentators explain this repetition of the word “justice,” noting that we must always ensure that we use just means in our pursuit of justice.
+In Deuteronomy 16:20, the Torah commands us, (Tzedek, tzedek tirdof, "Justice, justice you shall pursue"), and the sages explained that the word (tzedek) is repeated not only for emphasis but to teach us that we must be just in our pursuit of justice, that our means must be as just as our ends.
 To that end, we can maintain the safety of our communities while ensuring our criminal justice system is, indeed, just.
 By reauthorizing the Second Chance Act, we are doing just that.